khulnasoft-lab/design.khulnasoft.com/doc/component-examples.md

 # Component examples

-Component examples are a handy way of demonstrating how a GitLab UI component implements Pajamas' specifications.
+Component examples are a handy way of demonstrating how a GitLab UI component implements Pajamas specifications.
 They can be included in documentation pages and can be browsed through in the **Vue Component** tab when properly linked to a page.